 Most experts agree that 3-5 times per week is sufficient.
-Exercise for a duration of 20-60 minutes at 60-90% of age-specific maximal heartrate or 50-85% of VO2max (heart rate reserve).
+Exercise for a duration of 20-60 minutes at 60-90% of age-specific maximal heart rate or 50-85% of VO2max (heart rate reserve).

 10. I'm fat and I want to lose weight, where do I start?

 11. "Is it possible to gain muscle while losing fat?"

 12. How will weight lifting work if I am a Vegetarian / Vegan?

 13. I have muscle soreness two days after my last workout.
 Should I workout again today?

 It sounds like you're experiencing Delayed Onset Muscle Soreness (DOMS).
 You should workout again today, and you'll notice that this decreases in intensity over the next couple of weeks.

 14. If I don't feel Delayed Onset Muscle Soreness (DOMS) the day after, am I working hard enough?

 Yes.
 You were probably feeling DOMS because you recently started your workouts.
 Over time, DOMS goes away.

 15. What should I wear?

 16. Why does running hurt my knees?

 17. When should I stretch?

 Static stretching is typically done after a workout, when muscles are fatigued - this means the muscles that fire as part of the stretch reflex won't be as strong and you will be able to stretch a little bit more.
 Static stretching before a workout, contrary to popular belief, does not help prevent injury and can actually cause a slight decrease in strength for a period of time.

-Yes, due to sweat during workout. there is a loss of electrolyte,To maintain its balance,its necessary to consume a electrolyte drink.
+Yes, due to sweat during workout, there is a loss of electrolytes and to maintain the balance, it is necessary to consume an electrolyte drink.
 Tender coconut water or a glass of water with 1 tsp of sugar and a pinch of salt will serve the purpose.

 19. Should I cut down on total fat intake on my weight loss diet?